rsoiffer/Forge-of-Power/character-creation.md

 ## Step 7.
 Compute Miscellaneous Stats

 You're now almost finished making your character!
-The only difficult thing left to do is to write down a few numbers describing various aspects of your character.
+The only game mechanics task remaining is to write down a few numbers describing various aspects of your character.

 ***Character Level.*** Your character's level describes your overall strength.
 Most characters are between levels 1 and 20, but this isn't a hard limit.
 The GM determines what level your character is.